Satoru-PriChan/FantasyTime/readme.txt

-This reository is for programming solution to problems in "UVa Online Judge".
+This reository is for programming solution to problems in "UVa Online Judge"(https://uva.onlinejudge.org/index.php).